Great Chicago Fire: Aftermath

 Once the fire had ended, the smoldering remains were still too hot for a survey of the damage to be completed for many days.
 Eventually, the city determined that the fire destroyed an area about 4 mi long and averaging 3/4 mi wide, encompassing an area of more than 2000 acre.
 Destroyed were more than 73 mi of roads, 120 mi of sidewalk, 2,000 lampposts, 17,500 buildings, and $222 million in property, which was about a third of the city's valuation in 1871.

 On October 11, 1871, General Philip H. Sheridan came quickly to the aid of the city and was placed in charge by a proclamation, given by mayor Roswell B. Mason: "The Preservation of the Good Order and Peace of the city is hereby intrusted to Lieut.
 General P.H.
 Sheridan, U.S. Army."To protect the city from looting and violence, the city was put under martial law for two weeks under Gen. Sheridan's command structure with a mix of regular troops, militia units, police, and a specially organized civilian group "First Regiment of Chicago Volunteers."
 Former Lieutenant-Governor William Bross, and part owner of the Tribune, later recollected his response to the arrival of Gen. Sheridan and his soldiers: "Never did deeper emotions of joy overcome me.
 Thank God, those most dear to me and the city as well are safe."

 For two weeks Sheridan's men patrolled the streets, guarded the relief warehouses, and enforced other regulations.
 On October 24 the troops were relieved of their duties and the volunteers were mustered out of service.

-Of the approximately 324,000 inhabitants of Chicago in 1871, 90,000 Chicago residents (1 in 3 residents) were left homeless.
+Of the approximately 324,000 inhabitants of Chicago in 1871, 90,000 Chicago residents (about 28% of the population) were left homeless.
 120 bodies were recovered, but the death toll may have been as high as 300.
 The county coroner speculated that an accurate count was impossible, as some victims may have drowned or had been incinerated, leaving no remains.